m0chan/m0chan.github.io/_posts/2019-07-30-Windows-Notes-and-Cheatsheet.md

 You CANNOT perform Pass-The-Hash attacks with Net-NTLM hashes.

 PS: You CANNOT relay a hash back to itself.
+PS: SMB Signing must be disabled to mitigate this, you can check with nmap scan or crackmapexec

 crackmapexec smb 10.10.14.0/24 --gene-relay-list targets.txt